civictheme/monorepo-drupal/docroot/modules/custom/civictheme_migrate/README.md

-# CivicTheme Migration
+# CivicTheme Migrate

-Merlin Migration is imported via configuration form (`/admin/configuration/civictheme-migration`).
+Merlin Migration is imported via configuration form (`/admin/configuration/civictheme-migrate`).

 You can choose to manually upload the Merlin UI extracted content JSON files or retrieve the extracted content JSON files from Merlin UI API endpoint.